RVSagar/panda_docker/README.md

 1. git submodule update --init --recursive (to update libfranka)
 2. make (in root directory)
-3. make nvidia (if you have a NVIDIA GPU)
+3. make nvidia (if you have an NVIDIA GPU)